nishanths/loupe-js/README.md

 yarn add loupe-js
 ```

-If you want to evaluate the package quickly use `demo/index.js`, which has the module's
+If you want to evaluate the package quickly without using a package manager,
-exports in `window.loupe`.
+use `demo/index.js`, which has the module's exports in `window.loupe`.

 ## Example